Living in Boulder: 11 Things to Know Before You Move to Boulder

 Schools in Boulder

 Boulder has one school district that offers education to all of the students in the area.
 Each year, the Boulder Valley School District provides education to over 32,000 students.
-Most schools offer AP, IB, and Gifted programs.
+Most schools in Boulder offer AP, IB, and Gifted programs.
 Classroom sizes are often 18 students to one teacher or smaller.

 Boulder is also home to the University of Colorado Boulder and Naropa University.
 Both colleges are four-year schools that offer numerous degrees to students.
 They are exceptional choices for students looking to further their education in the heart of the Rocky Mountains.

 Residents in Boulder enjoy a daily lifestyle that most United States residents never thought was possible.
 The mountain ranges and nighttime skies in Boulder can't be beat—from the starlight skies and fresh air to beautiful sunny skies, Boulder creates a suburban living environment that embraces the outdoors and modern conveniences of a city.
 The winters are mild and the summers are warm, which allows residents to enjoy all four seasons every year.
 While snow is guaranteed every year, the roads and public transit options are all well-maintained and ready to take on whatever Mother Nature brings.